westeras/book/ssl/generating-ca-signed-certificate.md

 The following describes how to generate a cerficate \(used for securing web-based services with SSL\) and sign it with a CA.  You can learn how to create your own custom CA [here](/ssl/generating-a-custom-ca-certificate.md).
 This guide assumes you have followed this process and have your own root and intermediate CA certificates available for signing CSRs.

 A certificate/private key pair is used to enable SSL \(TLS\) communications for a web service.
 Typically you can create one certificate/private key pair that can be utilized by multiple web services for SSL.
+This example creates a certificate/private key pair specifically for use on a server.
+This enables the server to run SSL-based services which will reference the key and certificate for establishing secure connections.
+Client certificates can also be used for two-way SSL connections that require client authentication \(most web services do not require this as it adds some complexity\).

 Start by generating the private key: